Harsha0130/Password_Manager/README.md

 # Password Manager

 This is a simple Password Manager application built with Python and Tkinter.
 The application allows you to generate strong passwords and save them along with associated website URLs and email addresses.
+This project is part of the "100 Days of Code: The Complete Python Pro Bootcamp for 2023" course by Dr. Angela Yu.

 ## Features